ialiwaris/Project/Install Container in Docker.md

 Docker is a platform for developing, shipping, and running applications inside **containers**.
 A **container** is a lightweight, standalone, and executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.

 To run applications using Docker, you need to create or pull a **container** image, and then you can **run** it as a **container**.
+# Let's Install...

-# Steps to Install and Run a Docker Container
+## Steps to Install and Run a Docker Container
 ### 1. **Pull the Nginx Docker Image**
 First, pull the official Nginx image from Docker Hub:
 ```bash